sergeevaleeza/icalendar-appointment-tool/README.md

 ## Usage

-1. **Select Year and Months**: Use the sidebar to configure which year and months to process
+1. **Select Year, Months and Days**: Use the sidebar to configure which year, months and days to process

 2. **Upload Files**:
    - **iCalendar File**: Upload your `.ics` calendar file
    - **Patient List**: Upload the `list_of_patients_mutual.xlsx` file with columns:
-     - Column A: Last Name
+      - Column A: Last Name, First Name
-     - Column B: First Name
+      - Column B: ICD-10-CM Codes
-     - Column C: PRN
-     - Column D: Insurance
+      - Column C: Insurance
       - Column E: Doctor

 3. **Process**: Click the "Process Appointments" button